Redistricting

 4. Support this work by making a donation to the League of Women Voters of NC.

-6. Contact your legislators and tell them to adopt a transparent, participatory, and fair process for the 2021 redistricting.
+6. Contact your legislators and tell them to adopt a transparent, participatory, and fair process.

 Local League Highlights